AnXh3L0/infuse/content/learning-path/1/module-7.en.md

   - Who owns the infrastructure that’s serving the website?
   - What other domains does this side load or link to?
 What do they do?
   - When was this domain registered?
-  - (optional) What software is being used to serve the site ?
+  - (optional) What software is being used to serve the site?
   - Have others listed the site as malicious?